grafana/agent/docs/sources/flow/concepts/clustering.md

 Target auto-distribution is the most basic use case of clustering; it allows scraping components running on all peers to distribute scrape load between themselves.
-All nodes must have access to the same service discovery APIs, and the set of targets should converge on a timeline comparable to the scrape interval.
+For target auto-distribution to work correctly, all agents in the same cluster must be able to reach the same service discovery APIs and must be able to scrape the same targets.

 Target auto-distribution must be explicitly enabled on components by defining a `clustering` block, such as: